 Meet the Doctor

 Dr. Zinovy Chukhman is a chiropractor in Richardson, Texas.
-He and his team at Align Right Chiropractic offer a variety of services to restore health and wellness, including chiropractic care, massage therapy, nutritional counseling and spinal decompression and physiotherapy.
+He and his team at Align Right Chiropractic offer a variety of services to restore health and wellness, including chiropractic care, massage therapy, nutritional counseling and spinal decompression and rehabilitation.
 Call AlignRight Chiropractic for an appointment.